-Performance Expectations (PK-3 ECE TPEs). - (E) The program provides opportunities for candidates who are not successful on the assessment to receive remedial assistance, and to retake the assessment.
-The program only recommends candidates who have met the passing score on the TPA for a PK-3 ECE Specialist Instruction Credential and have met all credential requirements. - (3) Standard 6C: Assessor Qualifications, Training, and Scoring Reliability.
-The model sponsor selects potential assessors for the centralized scoring option.
-The program selects potential assessors for the local scoring option and must follow selection criteria established by the model sponsor.
+6C: Assessor Qualifications, Training, and Scoring Reliability

+The model sponsor selects potential assessors for the centralized scoring option. the program selects potential assessors for the local scoring option and must follow selection criteria established by the model sponsor.
 The selection criteria for all assessors include but are not limited to pedagogical expertise in the areas assessed within the TPA.
 The model sponsor is responsible for training, calibration, and scoring reliability for all assessors within the centralized scoring process.
-All potential assessors must pass initial training and calibration prior to scoring and must remain calibrated throughout the scoring process. - (g) Standard 7: Effective Literacy Instruction in PK-3 Settings.
+All potential assessors must pass initial training and calibration prior to scoring and must remain calibrated throughout the scoring process.

+Standard 7: Effective Literacy Instruction in PK-3 Settings

 The credential program's coursework and supervised field experiences encompass the study of effective means of teaching literacy to young children across all content areas based on California's State Board of Education (SBE)-adopted English Language Arts (ELA) and Literacy Standards, English Language Development (ELD) Standards, and Preschool Learning Foundations.
 Program coursework and supervised field experiences are aligned with the current, SBE-adopted English Language Arts/English Language Development Framework, including the crosscutting themes of Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge, as well as the Preschool Curriculum Framework.
-The program emphasizes the relationships among the five themes, including the importance of the foundational skills to children's learning across all themes and how progress in the other themes supports progress in the foundational skills.
-Through the integration of literacy coursework and supervised clinical practice, candidates learn that children's instruction in each of the themes is essential and should occur concurrently (rather than sequentially), with emphasis based on the children's age or grade-level standards as appropriate.
-Candidates also learn that for multilingual and English learner students, concurrent instruction in each of the themes through integrated and designated ELD is critical.
+The program emphasizes the relationships among the five themes, including the importance of the foundational skills to children's learning across all themes and

+1 Literacy comprises reading, writing, speaking, and listening; these processes are closely intertwined and should be understood to include oral, written, visual, and multimodal communication.
+The themes of the ELA/ELD Framework (Foundational Skills, Meaning Making, Language Development, Effective Expression, and Content Knowledge) crosscut the four strands of the ELA/literacy standards (Reading [Literature, Informational Text, Foundational Skills], Writing, Speaking and Listening, and Language) and the three parts of the ELD standards (Interacting in Meaningful Ways [Communicative Modes], Learning About How English Works [Language Processes], and Using Foundational Literacy Skills).
+In practice, these themes, strands, and parts are overlapping and should be integrated among themselves and across all disciplines.

+2 For students with disabilities the terms reading, writing, listening, and speaking should be broadly interpreted.
+For example, reading could include the use of braille, screen-reader technology, or other communication technologies or assistive devices, while writing could include the use of a scribe, computer, or speech to text technology.
+In a similar vein, speaking and listening could include American Sign Language, sign-supported speech, or other means of communication.